 - Users should give proper attribution when quoting from material.

-Licenses also prohibit the downloading and posting of licensed content, even if used for course websites or course reserves.
-In general, it is preferable to link to articles (with an appropriate authentication mechanism) rather than downloading and posting articles to a server.
-The Libraries' electronic reserve staff can assist faculty in providing appropriate access to licensed material for educational purposes.
+Licenses often prohibit the downloading and posting of licensed content, even if used for course websites or course reserves.
+In general, it is preferable to link to articles (with an appropriate authentication mechanism) rather than to download and post articles to a server.
+See Creating Links to Articles and Books.
+The Libraries' electronic reserve staff can assist faculty to provide appropriate use of licensed material for educational purposes.

 If questions arise about whether or not a particular action is permitted, the resource's website usually provide a "Terms and Conditions" section that can be consulted.